chrishylanduk/uk-public-sector-graduate-schemes-list/README.md

 # All UK public sector graduate schemes

-Crowdsourced links to all UK public sector grad schemes and grad jobs - covering national and local government, the Civil Service, public bodies, healthcare, policing, and more.
+Crowdsourced links to all UK public sector grad schemes and grad jobs - covering the Civil Service, public bodies, local government, healthcare, policing, and more.

 Most schemes recruit only at specific times of the year.
-Many welcome careers changers who graduated some time ago, and some are also open to non-graduates.
+Many welcome careers changers who graduated some years ago, and some are also open to non-graduates.
 Many of the included organisations also offer entry-level roles and apprenticeships that can be suitable for graduates.

 ### Is something wrong or missing?